Guide

 • First return deadline: Your initial VAT submission date

-While HMRC aims to send your certificate within 30 working days, accounting bodies report that it usually takes around 40 working days to process applications.
+HMRC aims to send your certificate within 30 working days of registration, but it often takes up to 40 working days.

 Why do you need a VAT certificate?